 1. Music Licensing and Copyright Compliance

 U.S. copyright law requires that businesses playing music in public areas pay public performance licensing.
 The fees for this musical licensing are collected by three agencies, ASCAP, BMI, and SESAC, who then pay royalties to the artists and musicians that created the music.
-These fees can be paid directly to the licensing organizations, or alternatively, a business can subscribe to a commercial music service like SiriusXM whereby the licensing fees are collected as part of a monthly service fee and then paid to the licensing organizations.
+These fees can be paid directly to the licensing organizations, or alternatively, a business can subscribe to a commercial music service like SiriusXM for business whereby the licensing fees are collected as part of a monthly service fee and then paid to the licensing organizations.
 The latter is the less expensive and more common option.

 If you have a network of branches, it’s likely that some of them are playing unlicensed background music in the form of FM radio, CDs, or personal playlists, placing the bank at risk of litigation and fines.
 The musical licensing organizations will not hesitate to take action if such acts are discovered, as they are a litigious bunch, with ASCAP being the most aggressive.
 ASCAP has a string of six-figure judgements in their favor and they will not hesitate to take action the moment non-compliance is uncovered.